-An Advisory Appointments Committee (AAC) is a legally constituted panel that is established by an employing body when appointing consultants or SAS doctors.
+An Advisory Appointments Committee (AAC) is a legally constituted panel that is established by an employing body when appointing consultants, SAS or specialist grade doctors.
 The remit of an AAC is to decide which, if any, of the applicants is suitable for appointment and to make a recommendation to the employing body.